mothenjoyer69/thinkmoth-expresscard/README.md

     - ExpressCard is super power limited with only 3v3@1A available to the SSD, so anything rated *around* that should be okay.
 2. How fast is it?:
     - ExpressCard only gives you a PCIe 1x link, so depending on how old your laptop is, it should be anywhere from 250MB/s to 1GB/s (PCIe 1.0 to 3.0).
 Works out well with the limited power budget :3
+3. Do all laptops work?:
+    - Everything with an EC34/54 socket should work, including all generations of ThinkPads, Latitudes, Elitebooks etc. If you find something that doesn't, please let me know!

 # To-do
 - Sanity check layout and placement of SD card reader [*]